Mirette S. Marzouk

 1995- 1997

-Working for a local software house mainly for software analysis and design and implementing financial applications.
-Also worked for the Arab Academy of Science and Technology for implementing shipment applications.
+Worked for a local software house in Alexandria, Egypt mainly for software analysis and design and implementing financial applications.
+Worked for the Arab Academy of Science and Technology for implementing shipment applications.
+During my work there, I obtained an Oracle training course.
+Worked for Computer Science department University of Alexandria for gathering system requirements and analysis of data as part of a consultation project in the University.

 Development tools include: FoxPro and Oracle.